gl-inet/docs3.x/docs/setup/gl-s10/user_manual.md

 <center>Figure 37</center>

 ## BLE Data Uploading
 After successfully establishing connection, GL-S10 automatically enters Scanning mode and scans for BLE signal during startup.
-If the MQTT server is connected, the BLE scan data will be packaged and uploaded to "GL-IoT/dataTopic/{dev_MAC}" topic in JSON format. ({dev_MAC} is the local MAC address, in this example, the MAC address of the GL-S10 device used is: 8CAAB5B25D9C).
+If the MQTT server is connected, the BLE scan data will be packaged and uploaded to "GL-IoT/dataTopic/{dev_MAC}" topic in JSON format. ({dev_MAC} is the local BLE MAC address, in this example, the BLE MAC address of the GL-S10 device used is: 8CAAB5B25D9C).

 As shown above, the JSON fields have the following definitions